RasussRogue/Stat-Check/README.md

 ## Choices

+I went for the use of **React Hooks** instead of class based components due to their general ease of execution concerning states (useState and useEffect in particular making it much simpler to program).
+Furthermore, being in a phase of learning React, I would rather start with a more efficient and powerful method of development without getting used to class-based component first, as it will almost force me to un-learn certain habits once I would switch to hooks.

 I choose to use **Material-UI** for its ease of setup and utilisation, which allows me to focus more on learning React and other techs rather than spend too much time on style etc...

 I also decided to go for **Typescript** over native Javascript, as I have the background of a OOP developer (I mostly studied programming through Java) and thus feel more familiar and performant with TypeScript.